(Updates prices, changes dateline from SYDNEY)

 * GRAPHIC-2017 metal returns: http://tmsnrt.rs/2eqHKkL

-LONDON, Oct 13 (Reuters) - Nickel prices hit a one-month high on Friday on concerns China might order output cuts in the sector as it ramps up efforts to clean its skies, while aluminium rose on news a Chinese city had ordered capacity reductions.
+LONDON, Oct 13 (Reuters) - Nickel prices hit a one-month high on Friday on concerns China might order output cuts in the sector as it ramps up efforts to clean its skies, while aluminum rose on news a Chinese city had ordered capacity reductions.

 China's Communist Party Congress takes place next week and markets are growing concerned that Beijing will broaden efforts to eliminate more polluting mines and metal plants, especially during the winter months.